ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 * a tuple representing the RGB color to set the pixel to.
 In the example above, this color is (0, 0, 0), i.e. black.

-After running the command above, show the bear image again and see if you can find the modified pixel.
+After running the command above, show the bear image again (you need to run the .show() again) and see if you can find the modified pixel.
 It's there!

 If you have a hard time seeing the modified pixel, try the following code to turn a range of pixels black.